1. Discover you’re eligible to become a PenFed member

 For purchase applications, please submit a copy of your fully signed ratified purchase agreement to email@example.com in a timely manner to ensure PenFed can meet your closing date.

-The applicant is responsible for the following fees and costs at the time of closing: Origination fee, appraisal fee, tax service fee, CLO access fee, title fees, transfer tax fees, credit report fee, flood cert fee, recording fee, survey if required and work verification fee, escrow reserves and interest due until first payment, other cost may be included due to program specific circumstances.
+The applicant is responsible for the following fees and costs at the time of closing: Appraisal fee, tax service fee, application fee or CLO access fee, if applicable, title fees, transfer tax fees, credit report fee, flood cert fee, recording fee, survey if required and work verification fee, escrow reserves and interest due until first payment.
+Other costs may be included due to program specific circumstances.
 This is not intended to be an all-inclusive list.

 Escrows may be waived if LTV is 80% or less in all states.